X

 What makes water hard or soft?

-The mineral content determines whether your elements water is either “hard” or “soft.”
+The mineral content determines whether your elements' water is either “hard” or “soft.”
 The higher the mineral content, the harder the water.
 Minerals affecting water hardness can include calcium and magnesium bicarbonate or calcium sulfate, calcium chloride, magnesium sulfate and magnesium chloride.The harder the water, the more soap is needed to make foam or lather.
-Hard water also produces scale in hot water pipes, heaters, boilers and other places where the water is kept at higher temper...
+Hard water also produces scale in hot water pipes, heaters, boilers and other places where the ...

 Read More